DrJ3RK/DrJ3RK/README.md

 My first MU panel has just been manufactured.
 I may start making small batches of them with specific modules.

 More updated, fixed, and improved schematics will be uploaded shortly.

+UPDATE: 9/7/22
+A complete new batch of schematics will be available soon.
+This includes fixed or improved versions of current ones, as well as many new ones.

+Quick Note: I found that with the UtilOSC, Excessively Complex VCO, VCO++ (and other SSI2131 based VCOs of mine, which were based on the datasheet) were not tracking quite right.
+After quite a bit of experimentation, I arrived at a good set of component values that yield excellent tracking without the need for trims.
+I'm not sure why all of these VCOs exhibited this behavior, but it's just a matter of a few resistor swaps, and one cap.
+I will update all schematics, BOMs, and notes, but here are the basics (based on the UtilOSC designations):
+Change:
+R10 to 100K
+R5 to parallel 56.3K and 1M  (Looking for value close to 50.6K to 50.8K but under 51K)
+R7 to 4.7R
+R8 to 220K
+C8 to 3300pF

+That will create a useful overall range with excellent tracking.

+More news coming soon.
+I'm just wrapping up a few builds now, and then updated docs will be my main focus.